SuperPlan2017/ci/README.md

 * Create organization memeber:
   - Create ldap.ldif, you can reference the [ldap.ldif.example](src/scripts/ldap.ldif.example) as an example, and run command to initialize the organization memebers on *bd003*
 ```
-$ ldapadd -h 192.168.10.18 -x -D "cn=admin,dc=daixinlian,dc=com" -f ldap.ldif.example -W
+$ ldapadd -h 192.168.10.18 -x -D "cn=admin,dc=mmj,dc=com" -f ldap.ldif.example -W
 ```
-  - You can login the [Ldap web admin page](https://bd002.daixinlian.com:11443) to change your password, the login DN should be like: *cn=david,ou=people,dc=daixinlian,dc=com*, the login DN of admin should be like: *cn=admin,dc=daixinlian,dc=com*.
+  - You can login the [Ldap web admin page](https://bd002.mmj.com:11443) to change your password, the login DN should be like: *cn=david,ou=people,dc=mmj,dc=com*, the login DN of admin should be like: *cn=admin,dc=mmj,dc=com*.

 * Create gerrit admin account:
-  - After the gerrit container deploy, you need login the [Gerrit web admin page](http://bd002.daixinlian.com:28080) with the 'idevops-ci' user account and password in ldap, it will be added into the gerrit administrator group since it's the first login user.
+  - After the gerrit container deploy, you need login the [Gerrit web admin page](http://bd002.mmj.com:28080) with the 'idevops-ci' user account and password in ldap, it will be added into the gerrit administrator group since it's the first login user.
   - Add 'idevops-ci' ssh public key into gerrit, you can find it under the

 * Enable ldap based authentication in jenkins Configure Global Security